Cathkin Braes

 Cathkin Braes is an area of hills to the south east of the city of Glasgow, in Scotland.
-It lies to the south of the districts of Castlemilk, Fernhill and Burnside, and to the east of Carmunnock.
+It lies to the south of Castlemilk and Rutherglen (the Cathkin, Fernhill and High Burnside neighbourhoods), to the east of Carmunnock, and south-west of Cambuslang.

+Rising to over 200 m in elevation, it includes the highest point in the Glasgow City area, with panoramic views of the entire city and the Campsie Fells immediately behind.
+The summit of Ben Lomond is also visible in the distance on a clear day.